 A Synar Contractor was funded in each of the 10 OBH administrative regions in the state.
 An important role of the Synar Contractor has been to train and supervise youth volunteers to conduct unconsummated compliance checks.
-A total of 4,566 unconsummated compliance checks were conducted July 1, 2017 - June 30, 2018:
+A total of 3,686 unconsummated compliance checks were conducted July 1, 2019 - June 30, 2020:

-Of the unconsummated compliance checks completed, 4,310 or 94.4% of retailers were unwilling to sell and 256 or 5.6% were willing to sell.
+Of the unconsummated compliance checks completed, 3,006 or 93.07% of retailers were unwilling to sell and 202 or 5.48% were willing to sell.
+This number is slightly less than last year as COVID stay-at-home orders and other restrictions limited the ability of coalitions to conduct unconsummated compliance checks.